egg mandu soup

 • Seafood stock cube: You can make broth with dried anchovies, dried shrimp, and kelp, but I used a seafood stock cube for convenience.

-• Tofu: Cut tofu into small cubes and add them to the mandu soup.
-It boosts protein and makes the dumplings soup a wholesome, nutritious Korean meal.
+Cut firm tofu into small cubes and add it in with the dumplings.
+It boosts the protein, makes the soup more filling.

 egg mandu soup